 But over the course of my career, I have noticed the highest percentage of donors with whom I have worked are generally Baby Boomer aged or older.
 Yet the media, the advertising and fashion industries tend to focus on the young.
-Middle aged and older individuals are less “cool” and are presented less favorably.
+Middle aged and older individuals are portrayed as less “cool” and are presented less favorably.
 This has always perplexed me, because when it comes to spending power and charitable giving, the Boomer and older generations are a force to be reckoned with.

 Ashley Lutz wrote for Business Insider, “Retailers are alienating the most important customers – and it’s hurting business.”
 Ashley cites Hilary Stout in The New York Times: